 “NO TIME” is the most common buzzword at the practice.
-Be it the provider, assistant, or the front desk staff, there is always so much to be done and so little time.
-The flywheel of work has slowly carved away time for anything else so much so that life becomes confined to the stress and pain of everyday practice management.
+Be it the provider, assistant, or front desk staff, there is always so much to be done and so little time.
+The flywheel of work has slowly carved away time for anything else, so much so that life becomes confined to the stress and pain of everyday practice management.

 “Long hours entering data into multiple software, writing clinical notes, and tying up everything to one place has put so much stress into the process.
-Even after reaching home, the mind stays still at the long list of things waiting to be done ” has become a way of life for many dental practitioners still remaining committed to the profession and aspiring to make it big one day.
+Even after reaching home, the mind stays still at the long list of things waiting to be done ” this has become a way of life for many dental practitioners, still remaining committed to the profession and aspiring to make it big one day.

 At the end of the day, how you live your life matters.
 Having peace of mind, getting time for the family, and running a profitable practice are all intertwined and play an important part in the happiness quotient.
-When your life is inextricably linked to your practice and there are unsettled issues there, simplifying practice management becomes key to leading a simple and fulfilling life.
+When your life is inextricably linked to your practice, and there are unsettled issues there, simplifying practice management becomes key to leading a simple and fulfilling life.

 Let’s not shy away from the facts.
-Dental offices are inherently high-stress environments where multiple responsibilities like patient care, revenue management, and production targets demand different sensibilities and time is never enough to meet any.
+Dental offices are inherently high-stress environments where multiple responsibilities like patient care, revenue management, and production targets demand different sensibilities, and time is never enough to meet any.

 “Simplicity is the ultimate sophistication” – Leonardo Da Vinci

-“Quite often, patients are scheduled in the wrong spot or they are scheduled out of sequence to what the doctor recommended.
+“Quite often, patients are scheduled in the wrong spot, or they are scheduled out of sequence to what the doctor recommended.
 It gets really messy and confusing.” – Front desk tales

-Filling up schedules, verifying eligibility, following up claim statuses, doing the paperwork and managing these all in the midst of dealing with frustrated patients is not something your front desk staff has signed up for.
+Filling up schedules, verifying eligibility, following up claim statuses, doing the paperwork, and managing these all in the midst of dealing with frustrated patients is not something your front desk staff has signed up for.
 You already know that pushing them to work harder and planning to hire more numbers are just bandage fixes to buy some more time before the ship sinks.

 “I had to wait for hours before I could see the dentist!
 The place is a mess”